ncordon/imbalance/README.md

 Installation
 ------------

-You can install imbalance from github with:
+You can install imbalance from Github with:

 ``` r
 # install.packages("devtools")